 It’s not about keeping up with Joneses!
 Everyone is going to spend and splurge their money differently.
 So whichever decor pieces you decide to invest more in, that’s totally up to you.
-What you want is a balanced look for throughout the living room.
-So there won’t be a big difference when it comes to decorating the rest of the living room.
+A designer look from Restoration Hardware involves a lot of expensive furniture!
+You can still get custom home look without spending a fortune.

 1. Layered Lighting

-Creating layered lighting in the living room will make a huge difference.
-And will step up the look and feel of your living room immediately.
-In the living room it’s important to have different light sources because we generally use our living room for lots of activities.
+Lighting steps up the look and feel of your living room immediately.
+So aside from the ceiling pendant lights in the living room, it’s important to have different light sources.
+Because we generally use our living room for lots of activities.

 Peel and stick wallpaper is great option if you’re not wanting to make a permanent decision straight away.
 A neutral wallpaper that has some texture is a good in between option and will give off a luxe style.

-Putting up curtains in your living room gives a luxe feeling to the space.
-Curtains finish off the room nicely.
+Putting up floor to ceiling curtains in your living room gives a luxe feeling to the space.
+Window treatments always finish off a room nicely.
 As long as the curtains are put up properly.
-One of the ultimate design mistakes if not done right!
+One of the ultimate interior design mistakes if not done right!